 Not the best option for slicing thick blocks of cheese.

-Professional-grade meat slicer.
-Handles all boneless meats, vegetables, and cheeses.
-Rubberized feet.
+Professional-grade meat slicer handles all boneless meats, vegetables, and cheeses.
+Rubberized feet for added stability.
 Blade automatically sharpens.

 This hefty meat slicer weighs around 30 pounds.

-10-inch blade and 320W motor for par-frozen stir-fry meat and high-end prosciutto.
+With a 10-inch blade and 320W motor, the machine can handle anything from par-frozen stir-fry meat to high-end prosciutto.
 Aluminum base.
 Compact and affordable.

-Limited to slices 0.4" thick or less and not made for bulk cutting.
+Limited to slices 0.4-inch thick or less and not made for bulk cutting.
 Noisy.

 If you regularly enjoy sandwiches and charcuterie, you may want to invest in a meat slicer.
 You can use one for meat, cheese, and veggies, allowing to you save money on sliced pre-packaged deli meat, for example.
 You’ll also save time trying to cut uniformly thin slices.